Anto Saka

-Anto Saka (born April 12, 2004) is an American college football defensive end for the Northwestern Wildcats.
+Anto Saka (born April 12, 2004) is an American college football defensive end for the Texas A&M Aggies.
+He previously played for the Northwestern Wildcats.

 Early life

-Saka attended high school at Loyola Blakefield located in Towson, Maryland.
-Coming out of high school, he was rated as a four star recruit, the fourth overall player in the State of Maryland and the 202nd overall player in the class of 2022, where he committed to play college football for the Northwestern Wildcats over offers from other schools such as Michigan, Michigan State, Penn State, Tennessee Toledo, USC, and Wake Forest.
+Saka attended Loyola Blakefield in Towson, Maryland.
+He was rated as a four star recruit, the fourth overall player in Maryland and the 202nd overall player in the class of 2022.
+Saka committed to play college football for the Northwestern Wildcats over offers from other schools such as Michigan, Michigan State, Penn State, Tennessee, Toledo, USC, and Wake Forest.

 College career

+Northwestern

-During his first collegiate season in 2022, he used the season to redshirt.
-In week two of the 2023 season, Saka notched his first career sack, in a victory versus UTEP.
-In week three he tallied another sack against Duke.
-Saka finished the 2023 season, playing in eleven games, totaling 13 tackles, five and a half sacks, and a forced fumble.
-He finished the 2024 season, recording 15 tackles with five being for a loss, and three and a half sacks in 11 games.
-Heading into the 2025 season, Saka is projected to be one of college football's top players and a potential first round selection.
+As a freshman in 2022, Saka was redshirted.
+In week 2 of the 2023 season, he notched his first career sack in a victory versus UTEP.
+In week 3 Saka tallied another sack against Duke.
+He finished the season with 13 tackles, five and a half sacks, and a forced fumble in 11 games played.
+In 2024, Saka posted 15 tackles with five being for a loss, and three and a half sacks in 11 games.

+On January 4, 2026, Saka announced that he would enter the NCAA transfer portal.

+Texas A&M

+On January 7, 2026, Saka announced that he would transfer to Texas A&M.